auth0/auth0-PHP/README.md

 Cookies are stored in an encrypted state using the `cookieSecret` as a salt, and it is therefore important to keep this value secure.
 Treat it like a password.
 Because of the size of these encrypted cookies can sometimes grow relatively large (varying based on the size of the user data), the SDK uses a technique called "chunking" to avoid hitting size limitations imposed by some browsers.
 The SDK will manage these chunked cookies (ending in a suffix of _1, _2, and so on) efficiently.
 Note that some legacy browsers that have reached end-of-life, particularly Internet Explorer, may have trouble with chunked cookies.

 In some environments this chunked cookie approach may not be suitable for you, such as applications that run behind a load balancer that impose stricter limits on cookie sizes.
-For example, some Customers have reported issues with load balances like AWS Elastic Load Balancing due to cookie header restrictions.
+For example, some customers have reported issues with load balancers like AWS Elastic Load Balancing due to cookie header restrictions.
 In these cases you can use the SDK's support for [native PHP sessions](#php-sessions) instead.

 #### PHP Sessions (Recommended)